 However, unlike in the case of these masterpieces, you don’t have the tools and expertise of some of the best art experts and restorers to help turn back the clock on your painting, which is why you want to look for paints that offer good permanence.

 This is especially important when it comes to light.

 The ASTM scale is the international standard for permanence in paints.

-Individual sets of paint can be rated AA, A, B, or C in terms of color permanence and durability.
+Individual paint sets can be rated AA, A, B, or C in color permanence and durability.